muralim4242/mihy-ui-framework-boilerplate/README.md

 $ npm start
 ```

-### Note : We have added default configuration for login,register, dashboard and advanced dashboard, it will use for you to create new configuration for screen.
+#### Note : We have added default configuration for login,register, dashboard and advanced dashboard, it will use for you to create new configuration for screen.

 ## Usage

-1. Go to src/ui-config/screens/specs/.
+1. Go to src/ui-config/screens/specs/ in root of the project.
-2. Create a folder for your set of screens. eg:Blood.
+2. Create a folder for your set of screens. eg:auth.
-3. Create a file for screen. eg:dashboard.js
+3. Create a file for screen. eg:login.js
 4. Write your configuration.

-example code
+#### example code

 ```
 import {